stkptr/basename/README.md

 The general operation is as follows, for base *n*:

-1. If *n* is a simple factor--one that has a defined root--return the root
+1. If *n* is a simple factor—one that has a defined root—return the root
 2. Factorize *n*, choosing the two factors which are closest
 3. Recurse for each factor